gaurav-arya/differentiable_mh/README.md

 # Differentiable Metropolis-Hastings

-This repository contains the code to reproduce the experiments in our work "Differentiating Metropolis-Hastings to Optimize Intractable Densities".
+This repository contains the code to reproduce the experiments in our working paper "Differentiating Metropolis-Hastings to Optimize Intractable Densities".

 ## Abstract